 v An urgent appointment with a Doctor will be available on the same day.

 v Our standard is to see patients at or within 20 minutes of their appointment time.
 If you have waited longer than this please ask the Receptionist for an explanation.

 v We aim to answer the telephone within six rings.

 v Requests for repeat prescriptions should be dealt with within 2 working days.
-This can be in person or via the internet using EMIS Access (please enquire at reception).
+This can be in person or via the internet using Patient Access (please enquire at reception).

 v All comments and suggestions about the service are welcome.
 Please use the box provided in the entrance hall.